 The DLP rules don’t specify which Bob it is that Alice is meant to be emailing with what data (and no company has the resource to manually maintain such granular rules).

 But why does this matter?

-Email remains the primary mechanism for organizations when communicating digital data – and this reliance on email has only increased in 2020, with organizations experience an average 50% uptick in email traffic due to digital working.
+Email remains the primary mechanism for organisations when communicating digital data – and this reliance on email has only increased in 2020, with organisations experience an average 50% uptick in email traffic due to digital working.

 88% of data breaches are caused by human error – and we know that static DLP solutions aren’t intelligent enough to spot and stop the most common of these errors, such as adding the wrong recipient to an email.

-So all that extra data we’re creating and sharing is at significant risk of a breach – an incident that will come with implications for organizations’ bottom lines and their reputations.
+So all that extra data we’re creating and sharing is at significant risk of a breach – an incident that will come with implications for organisations’ bottom lines and their reputations.

 Human layer security needs become your alternative to static DLP

 If we go back to the crux of the problem with traditional DLP solutions: they are simply unable to understand human interactions and behaviour to spot when something abnormal is happening.

 But there is an alternative – and it’s one you need to examine today to prevent your breaches of tomorrow.